emcmanus/flashsnes/README.markdown

 ## Performance ##

-This port does not currently support input or audio, and runs at half real-time (~10fps) on a Flash 10 release player.
-Using a current release player on Windows will give better performance.
+Use a current release player on Windows for the best performance.

 ## Important Locations ##